jporeilly/Ansible/Labs/02 Playbooks/02 Handling Data/01 Variables & Data Collections/variables.md

 #### <font color='red'>Registers</font>
 You can create variables from the output of an Ansible task with the task keyword register.
 You can use registered variables in any later tasks in your play.

-create a simple variable to hold in a registry:
+create playbook to hold in a registry:
 ```
 nano bash_version.yaml
 ```